Who are the National Transmission System (NTS), and why are they important?

 The actual capacity of the NTS can vary depending on factors such as the weather, the level of gas imports and exports, and the level of demand from different sectors of the economy.

-Read our guide on wholesale gas prices
+Read our guide on business gas prices.

 During periods of high demand, such as cold winter weather, the NTS may operate at near maximum capacity to ensure customers receive a secure and reliable gas supply.